 DATA CENTER ANTI CONFERENCE 2024: VOLTAGRID NAMED TITLE SPONSOR

-The (DCAC) is proud to announce that VoltaGrid, a leading firm dedicated to revolutionizing power generation, will be the title sponsor for 2024.
+DCAC is proud to announce that VoltaGrid, a leading firm dedicated to revolutionizing power generation for data centers, will be the title sponsor for 2024.

-DCAC Live 2024 is a pivotal event for us at VoltaGrid as it showcases our commitment to industry leadership and innovation,”AUSTIN, TEXAS, USA, July 17, 2024 /EINPresswire.com/ -- The Data Center Anti Conference (DCAC) is proud to announce that VoltaGrid, a leading firm dedicated to revolutionizing power generation for data centers and critical infrastructure, will be the conference's title sponsor for 2024.
+DCAC Live 2024 is a pivotal event for us at VoltaGrid as it showcases our commitment to help support the continued growth of the data center market.”AUSTIN, TEXAS, USA, July 18, 2024 /EINPresswire.com/ -- The Data Center Anti Conference (DCAC) is proud to announce that VoltaGrid, a leading firm dedicated to revolutionizing power generation for data centers and critical infrastructure, will be the conference's title sponsor for 2024.
 This high-profile tech event draws over 900 attendees from more than 400 companies across the industry, offering over 60 hours of networking opportunities.

 "The role of VoltaGrid as our title sponsor signifies our commitment to promoting sustainable and efficient energy practices," said David Isaac, Co-Founder of DCAC.
 "Their game-changing technological advances align directly with our mission-critical focus on powering the data center industry responsibly."